 Signs You're Massively Underpriced: The Quick Diagnostic

-Over 55% of service providers with close rates above 80% are significantly underpriced—leaving 30-50% of potential revenue on the table.
-The ones making real money understand something counterintuitive: price resistance is information, and zero resistance means you’re too cheap.
+Over 55% of service providers with close rates above 80% are significantly underpriced, leaving 30–50% of potential revenue on the table.
+The ones making real money understand something counterintuitive: price resistance is information—zero resistance means you’re too cheap.

-What she couldn’t see: Price resistance is a signal, not a problem.
+What she couldn’t see was that price resistance is a signal, not a problem.
 When clients accept your rates without any pushback, they’re telling you they would have paid significantly more.

-Think about it: When was the last time you bought something and thought, “that’s way too cheap, let me offer more”?
-Never.
-You paid the asking price and felt like you got a deal.
+Think about your own buying behavior.
+When was the last time you thought, “that’s way too cheap, let me offer more”?
+Never—you paid the asking price and felt like you got a deal.
+That’s exactly what your clients are experiencing, every single time.

-If nobody flinches at your price, you’re not charging what you’re worth.
-You’re charging what makes people comfortable saying yes.
+For premium services, the optimal close rate is around 50–70%, not 90%.
+Roughly half your prospects should walk away because you’re too expensive for them, and that isn’t failure—it’s correct market positioning.
+If nobody flinches at your price, you’re not charging what you’re worth; you’re charging what makes people comfortable saying yes.

 “If clients accept your rates without pushback, you’re undercharging.
 Price resistance is information—zero resistance means you’re too cheap.”